 All of us tried to get to the top of the last climb in first and I tried to move up but had nothing and crested the top just off the back.
 Finishing the last descent, I was just off the back of another rider and sprinted him to get pulled first.
 It may sound weird but if I hadn’t sprinted I would have ended 100th instead of 99th.
 Would have rather been sprinting for the win but I’m not there yet.
 Clearly!

 Now it’s off to Lermoos to do some much needed training before the next racing block starts and hopefully I can keep improving.
-I hate admitting it and using it as an excuse but I do have to remind myself when I have a bad result or race that I haven’t had the best lead up to this year due to the problems with my knee.
 A big jump in performance is unlikely but small steady improvements is what I’ve been having and hope to continue throughout the year.
 Which I’m sure will fly by!